 I appreciate that monogamy might not be for everyone, an open relationship model is fine, providing a couple is in agreement.
 (N.B.
 When I say a couple I’m not talking about the ones who are having the affair)

 If stepping outside of marriage vows is a consensual decision within the primary relationship then so be it, but how many AM subscribers do you think might have actually checked in with their spouses to see whether they’re on the same page as each other in this regard?

 How many would have even considered engaging in any respectful conversation with their “for better or for worse” partner, BEFORE choosing to join?

 Wouldn’t they respectfully want their partner to have a say in the matter, to make it a shared decision?
-Witholding of this information susequently denies the faithful spouse the right to make any choice based on what is best for themselves.
-It is controlling behaviour, preventing another person from voicing their concerns, thoughts or opinion and therefor falls into the category of abuse.
+Withholding of this information subsequently denies the faithful spouse the right to make any choice based on what is best for themselves.
+It is controlling behaviour, preventing another person from voicing their concerns, thoughts or opinion and therefore falls into the category of abuse.